mariohamann/livewire-webcomponents/README.md

 A live demo of this integration can be seen here: [livewire-webcomponents.mariohamann.com](https://livewire-webcomponents.mariohamann.com)

-## Complementary Article
+## Complementary Article + Discussion

-For an in-depth explanation and reflection on the process, challenges, and solutions for integrating Livewire with Web Components, check out the complementary article here: [mariohamann.com/livewire-web-components-attributes](https://mariohamann.com/livewire-web-components-attributes)
+For an in-depth explanation and reflection on the process, challenges, and solutions for integrating Livewire with Web Components, check out the complementary [article on my website](https://mariohamann.com/livewire-web-components-attributes) and [discussion on Mastodon](https://indieweb.social/@mariohamann/111345589522474076)

 ## Contributing